Jayson-Fong/Khaopiak/README.md

 <h3>Personal hardware</h3>

-Connecting personal hardware may not always be an option, whether due to port restrictions (such as the lack of a physical port or software restriction) or the lack of a physical medium (i.e. cabling or drives).
-Shared devices may also harbor malware, stealing both files and potentially infecting the connected device.
+Connecting personal hardware may not always be an option, whether due to port restrictions (such as software restrictions and the lack of a physical port) or the lack of a physical medium (i.e. cabling or drives).
+Shared devices may also harbor malware, stealing files and potentially infecting connected devices.

 <h3>Web-based portals</h3>